moorepants/anaconda-dee-config/README.md

 impossible, to create a compatible set of packages if relying on PyPi (see https://pypackaging-native.github.io/ for detailed explanations).
-A tenable solution that does not require excessive amounts of time and complexity for this team is to rely on Conda Forge for solving these problems (with our help!).
+A tenable solution that does not require excessive amounts of time and complexity for this team is to rely on Conda Forge for solving these problems.
 The binaries available on Conda Forge are guaranteed to provide a compatible set by the nature of its design.
-Even though it may seem simple to install your package on your computer, it may not be so here.
+Even though it may seem simple to install your package on your computer, it may not be so in a offline installer (for Windows).
 Every special case we add, costs us more time.
 So we default to Conda Forge packages with rare exceptions that depend on available volunteer time.
 This provides a minimal headache way to deliver a working software environments to our students.